Frequently asked questions

 Virginia is a net importer of electricity, and the Commonwealth’s energy needs continue to grow.
 The Expedition Generating Station is located near the center of Virginia and integrated into the electrical infrastructure that serves Fluvanna County and the Commonwealth.

-The regional grid operator — PJM Interconnection — recently completed its Reliability Resource Initiative, which identified 51 energy projects in 13 states deemed critical to come online to maintain the reliability of the electric grid that serves Virginia.
-This project was selected as part of that fast-track process and is now an element in PJM’s plans for energy reliability.
+The regional grid operator – PJM Interconnection – showed a shortfall of 6,625 megawatts in its December 2025 capacity auction report.
+PJM’s Reliability Resource Initiative identified 51 energy projects in 13 states deemed critical to come online to maintain the reliability of the electric grid that serves Virginia.
+The Expedition project was selected as part of that process and is now an element in PJM’s plans for energy reliability.

 What mitigation, conversion and decommissioning strategies are in place should the proposed plant become a “stranded asset” as the energy landscape shifts toward renewable sources?